- About Us

 "The Sea Grant fellowship provided me with experiences nothing like what you get in a classroom or out in the field.
 Working on Capitol Hill introduced me to a whole new perspective on how things work – and don't work – in Washington, D.C.
 In my current position, I interact with many different federal agencies and states on a variety of policy and management issues, and my Sea Grant experience has really helped me in these interactions.
 I'm forever grateful to Sea Grant for giving me this opportunity."

-Melissa Steinman, teacher at Waldport High School
+Teacher, Waldport High School

 "Without the support of Oregon Sea Grant and the Oregon Coast STEM Hub, I would not still be teaching today.
 I can take on science teaching projects that are outside my comfort zone because I know I will get help from Oregon Sea Grant.
 I've had some amazing successes, where kids went from struggling with science to taking first place at a competition.
 One student, who now works after school at the local fire department updating their wireless system and website, would not have stayed in school without the opportunities provided by Oregon Sea Grant."